jayprajapati1904/portfolio/README.md

 # Jay Prajapati's Portfolio

-Welcome to the personal portfolio of **Jay Prajapati**, a Computer Engineering student and a passionate web developer.
+Welcome to my personal portfolio web site, i am a Computer Engineering student and a passionate web developer.
 This portfolio showcases my skills, projects, and contact information.
 It is built using **React** and **Tailwind CSS** to provide a responsive, modern, and visually appealing user interface.

 ## Live Demo